precisionmedicineunit/docs/pages/design_doc/dna_germline_short.md

 * NIRVANA [link: NIRVANA](https://illumina.github.io/NirvanaDocumentation/)
 * ANNOVAR [link: ANNOVAR](https://annovar.openbioinformatics.org/en/latest/)

-We aim to implement [VEP](http://www.ensembl.org/info/docs/tools/vep/index.html) with [Conda](https://docs.conda.io/en/latest/), but we are likely to test additional methods
+We are using [VEP](http://www.ensembl.org/info/docs/tools/vep/index.html) with [Conda](https://docs.conda.io/en/latest/), but we are likely to test additional methods
 ([licence](http://www.ensembl.org/info/about/legal/code_licence.html)).
-Additionally, these tools must be paried with a set of data sources containing the annotation information which will be applied to each variant.
+Additionally, these tools must be paired with a set of data sources containing the annotation information which will be applied to each variant.
 * [View our list of approx. 160 databases]({{ site.baseurl }}{% link pages/annotation_table.md %}).

 The variant consequence may be one of the defining criteria by which variants can be included in analysis since they are _interpretable_ or of ostensibly _known significance_.

-The consequences provided by VEP can provide a simple refernce example to understand its function.
+The consequences provided by VEP can provide a simple reference example to understand its function.
 For example, HIGH impact variants might be a likely consequence for identifying candidates disease-causing:
 [Ensembl Variation - Calculated variant consequences](https://grch37.ensembl.org/info/genome/variation/prediction/predicted_data.html#consequences).\